 - Access to the Direct Link Loan Program

-Step One: The company contacts the MLC Administrator who then sends out a complete readiness packet outlining expectations and standards.
-Then company schedules a 3-5 hour on-site interview:
+Step One: The company contacts the MLC Administrator for an application.
+When the application is returned with the first installment the applicant is sent a complete readiness packet outlining expectations and standards.
+Then company schedules a 2 hour phone interview:

 - Performance standards are explained

 - The commitment to superior management practice is defined